ctoruno/Personal-Website/content/blog/gis-exploding/index.md

 </table>

 As we can observe, Taiwan is the feature with row index 31 in the data frame.
 We could confirm this visually by plotting this feature alone.
-Again, I'm assuming that you have outstanding geography notions.
-But if you don't, here you have the mapped feature that we got and a google maps image of Taiwan.
+Again, I'm assuming that you have outstanding geography notions my dear padawan.
+But if you don't, here you have the mapped feature that we got and a google maps image of how should Taiwan look like .
 If they look alike, probably we are doing things right.

 ```python
 china_exsort.iloc[1:2].plot().set_axis_off()